urbit/urbit.org-reloaded/main/posts/roadmap.md

 all vaporware projects.

 On the other hand, Urbit does exist.
 It doesn't need to be documented into existence.
-It does needs to be documented into completion.
+It does need to be documented into completion.
 This doesn't mean simply describing the codebase.

 Documenting to completion is a two-way process.
 It always produces a